-At present all overnight backpacking trips require a free first come, first served Wilderness Use Permit; these permits can be obtained at the Pine Springs Visitor Center or in advance through recreation.gov.
+At present all overnight backpacking trips require a Wilderness Use Permit; these permits can be obtained at the Pine Springs Visitor Center or in advance through recreation.gov.
 All wilderness camping sites require a hike of at least three miles, two thousand feet of elevation gain, and all water must be carried in.
-During busy weeks in the spring and fall, it is not unusual for the Guadalupe Peak Wilderness Campground to fill, so the park strongly encourages that you have a back up itinerary if you intend to get a walk up permit.
+The Guadalupe Peak Wilderness Campground to fill, so the park strongly encourages that you have a back up itinerary if you intend to get a walk up permit.
 A wilderness camping permit does not guarantee parking.

 What should I do if the park is full when I arrive?

 While there is no commercial or dispersed camping immediately ajacent the park, an hours drive north, west, or south will take you to alternatives for camping outside the park.
 If parking is full at Pine Springs, have an alternative location within the park in mind, or consider nearby attractions such as Carlsbad Caverns National Park.
 Do not park along U.S. Highway 62/180 if parking areas are full.